graphql/graphql-spec/spec/Section 6 -- Execution.md

 ::: An _execution group_ represents a number of fields at a number of given paths in the operation that all belong to the same _delivery group_ or groups.
 An execution group may depend on other execution groups, such that it cannot be delivered until they also have been delivered.

-There are two types of execution
+::: A _shared execution group_ is an _execution group_ that applies to more than
-groups: normal groups (which relate to a single delivery group), and shared groups (which relate to multiple delivery groups).
-Shared groups cannot be delivered on their own, they must only be delivered when at least one normal group that depends on them is also delivered.
+one _delivery group_.
+Shared execution groups cannot be delivered on their own, they must only be delivered along with at least one completed _execution group_ that depends on them.

 An execution group consists of: